 2017 Australian Antarctic Arts Fellowship

-Time-lapse photographer Martin Walch to reveal the hidden Antarctica Leading Australian photographer Martin Walch has been awarded the 2017 Australian Antarctic Arts Fellowship.
-Dr Walch specialises in time-lapse and still photography and will travel to Australia’s Mawson research station where he will spend 3 months capturing the unique icy environment on camera.
+Leading Australian photographer Martin Walch has been awarded the 2017 Australian Antarctic Arts Fellowship.
+Dr Walch who specialises in time-lapse and still photography traveled to Australia’s Mawson research station where he spent 3 months capturing the unique icy environment on camera.

 “My aim is to reveal previously hidden aspects of the Antarctic landscape, its weather and ecosystems, through art works that explore the unique time-scapes of the southern polar regions,” Dr Walch said.